saltedge/saltedge-ios/README.md

 Clone this repository

-`$ git clone git@github.com:saltedge/saltbridge-ios.git`
+`$ git clone git@github.com:saltedge/saltedge-ios.git`

-Copy the `Salt Edge API` folder into your project.
+Copy the `Classes` folder into your project.

 ## Connecting logins using the sample app

-1. Install dependencies by running `$ pod install` and `$ gem install sinatra rest-client`
+1. Install dependencies by running `$ pod install`
 2. Replace the `clientId` and `appSecret` constants in [AppDelegate.m:28-29](https://github.com/saltedge/saltedge-ios/blob/master/Salt%20Edge%20API%20Demo/AppDelegate.m#L28-L29) with your Client ID and corresponding App secret
 3. Run the app

-*Note*: You can find your App id and App secret at your [profile](https://www.saltedge.com/clients/profile/settings) page.
+*Note*: You can find your Client ID and App secret at your [profile](https://www.saltedge.com/clients/profile/settings) page.

 ## SEWebView